autumn-mck/site-web-gen-java/project-sonar/index.md

 main().catch(console.error);
 ```

 Now we need to come up with a query!
-As an example, I'll search for domains ...
+As an example, I'll search for subdomains of rapid7.
 To actually query this, I'll use:
 ```
 let query = { $text: { $search: "rapid7" }, domainWithoutSuffix: "rapid7" };